bmanders716/bmanders716.github.io/cookbook.md

 Shape the mixture somewhat like eggs with dessertspoons and a knife dipped in hot water.

-Poach them gently in a greased frying-pan, or _sautÈ_ pan, for ten minutes.
+Poach them gently in a greased frying-pan, or _sautÈü†pan, for ten minutes.

 Dish them on a border of mashed potatoes, and pour white sauce over